-If you are just getting started with Humio, we recommend running Humio as a Docker container since it contains the external dependencies needed, i.e. Kafka and Zookeeper.
-If you plan on running Humio on bare metal please refer to our Bare Metal Installation Guide.
+If you are just getting started with Humio, we recommend running Humio as a Docker container since Docker contains the external dependencies needed, Kafka and Zookeeper.
+If you plan on running Humio on bare metal, please refer to our Bare Metal Installation Guide.

-This example assumes all data has the same Retention settings But you can configure Humio to automatically delete some events before others, e.g. allowing some data to be kept for several years while others get deleted after 1 week.
+This example assumes that all data has the same retention settings.
+But you can configure Humio to automatically delete some events before others, allowing some data to be kept for several years while other data gets deleted after one week, for example.

 Please refer to the configuration reference page.